yarhon/YarhonRouteGuardBundle/README.md

 on the symbols followed by it's static prefix (regexp is `^/foo` or `^/foo.*` or `^/foo.*$`), it means regexp would always match dynamic routes with path static prefix `"/foo"` or `"/foob"`, not depending on runtime Request.
-This would result in an always matching access_control rule for a route (if there were no potentially matching rules found before) that would allow direct mapping of a rule to a route, without need to use a map of rules.
+This would result in an always matching access_control rule for a route (if there were no potentially matching rules found before) that would allow direct mapping of a rule to a route, without need to use a request-dependent test bag.

 ## Sensio FrameworkExtraBundle details